-In the history of the hydrogen movement and among many of the hydrogen conferences, the series of HTM conferences has occupied its own place and has its own 'face'.
+In the history of the hydrogen movement and among a lot of hydrogen conferences, the series of Hydrogen Economy and Hydrogen Treatment of Materials (HTM) conferences has occupied its own place and has its own 'face'.
 This is conditioned by the important role of the hydrogen materials problem in the industrial development of humankind.
-In this connection I shall mention only one very prominent historical example.
+In this connection, I shall mention only one very prominent historical example.

-Since the 1950s, the world community of physicists has been working very hard on a thermo-nuclear energy problem.
-By the early 1970s almost all of the physical tasks of the problem had been resolved.
-Then there was euphoria and the problem was widely discussed in the scientific and the public press.
-It seemed at that time that very soon it would be possible to build fusion stations to produce thermonuclear energy for human needs.
-But, very soon, it 'was discovered' that engineering and materials problems had not been solved: the alloy for the first wall of the fusion reactor, its interaction with hydrogen isotopes and the like.
-And you know what has happened since then!
-Only after about 40 years, a dream of the 1970s has become a reality: the International Thermo-Nuclear Reactor (ITER) will be built in France, by EU, USA, Russia, Japan, China and some other countries participating in the ITER-project.
+Since the 1950s, the world community of physicists has been working very hard on a thermonuclear energy problem.
+By the early 1970s, almost all of the physical tasks of the problem were resolved.
+Then, there was euphoria and the problem was widely discussed in the scientific and the public press.
+It seemed at that time that very soon, it would be possible to build fusion stations to produce thermonuclear energy for human needs.
+But it 'was discovered' that engineering and materials problems had not been solved: the alloy for the first wall of the fusion reactor, its interaction with hydrogen isotopes and the like.
+And you know what has happened!
+Only after about 40 years, a dream of the 1970s has become a reality: the International Thermo-Nuclear Reactor (ITER) will be built in France by the EU, the USA, Russia, Japan, China and other countries participating in the ITER project.